ksherlock/lemonxx/README.md

 * `ParseAlloc` and `ParseFree` are gone.
 Use the normal constructors and destructors.

-`generated_lemon_parser` is hidden in an anonymous namespace, so it can only be created via a `%code` block in your parse definition.
+`yypParser` is hidden in an anonymous namespace, so it can only be created via a `%code` block in your parse definition.
 The `lisp` example exposes it as such: